brimdata/super/book/src/intro.md

 To make this all work, the runtime must handle arbitrarily typed data.
 Hence, every operator in the SuperSQL has defined behavior for every possible input type.
-This is the key point of departure for super-structured data: instead of the unit of processing being a relational table, which requires a staticly defined schema, the unit of processing is a collection of arbitrarily typed values.
+This is the key point of departure for super-structured data: instead of the unit of processing being a relational table, which requires a statically defined schema, the unit of processing is a collection of arbitrarily typed values.
 In a sense, SuperDB generalizes Codd's relational algebra to polymorphic operators.
 All of Codd's relational operators can be recast in this fashion forming the polymorphic algebra of super-structured data implemented by SuperDB.